 J. Darrin Gross:

-Dave Foster, I'd like to ask you, what is the biggest risk?
+But if you're willing, I'd like to ask you, Matt Sullivan.
+What is the biggest risk?

-I'd like to ask you, Chris Miles, what is the biggest risk?
+I'd like to ask you, Rich West, what is the BIGGEST RISK?